tuturto/archimedes/README.rst

 name ``"test_" + description`` and no arguments.
 Docstring of the function will be value of ``description``. ``code`` can be one or more forms of code, they are inserted inside of the test function as is.

+``(check description code)`` works just like ``fact``, except that the resulting test function is immediately executed.
+This is useful when working in interactive envinroment, like Jupyter or Hy repl.

 ``(with-background name symbols code)`` generates a let binding with code to call background specified by ``name``. ``symbols`` is list of symbols that should